davidaramant/tiledriver/README.md

   - [ ] MapInfo
 - [ ] There is way too much "temporary" code hanging out in `ECWolfLaucher`
 - [X] There is a `SteamGameSearcher` class that deals with the Windows Registry.
 Where is this supposed to live?
 Can you make a truly cross-platform console app in .NET 5?
+- [ ] Transition to XUnit/FluentAssertions.
+Maybe NUnit is causing that weird test failure on Ubuntu

 ### Level Generation